OpenST/OIPs/OIPS/oip-draft_gateway_composer.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.-->

-We can think of the UX composer as a macro automating user actions.
+We can think of the Gateway composer as a macro automating user actions.
 Users can remove their macros and deploy improved ones.

-We detail a UX composer for a user who wants to stake OST in a Branded Token (BT) contract and following that stake the Branded Tokens into a gateway contract to mint the same amount as Utility Branded Tokens (UBT) on the sidechain to use within the application of the token.
+We detail a Gateway composer for a user who wants to stake OST in a Branded Token (BT) contract and following that stake the Branded Tokens into a gateway contract to mint the same amount as Utility Branded Tokens (UBT) on the sidechain to use within the application of the token.

-Every staker deploys her own Gateway composer contract (UXC), because the messagebus nonce in gateway locks a single message per staker - and the UXC contract address is the `staker` for the gateway contract.
+Every staker deploys her own Gateway composer contract, because the messagebus nonce in gateway locks a single message per staker - and the Gateway contract address is the `staker` for the gateway contract.
-A UXC can be (re-)used for multiple gateways in parallel.
+A Gateway composer can be (re-)used for multiple gateways in parallel.

 #### Assumptions:
 - staking OST originates from a hardware wallet (currently no support for